dolbyio-samples/comms-sample-node-token-auth-aws-lambda/README.md

 npm install axios express dotenv cors
 ```

-2. create a .env file and replace with your own Interactivity key and secret (see .example.env)
+2. create a .env file and replace with your own Communications key and secret (see .example.env)

 ```
 CONSUMER_KEY=your_key